-“When wizards and witches do it, we don’t need a happy memory… we can block out certain situations, but not for long.
+“When wizards and witches do it, we don’t need a happy memory.
+We can block out certain situations, but not for long.
 It is temporary and it certainly doesn’t solve any problem.
-I wouldn’t think you would need such a thing for merely breaking up with Weasel… unless there is something else.”
-He said with an eyebrow raised, wondering if she would divulge any information.
+I wouldn’t think you would need such a thing for merely breaking up with Weasel… unless there is something else,” he insinuated with an eyebrow raised, wondering if she would divulge any information.

 “You can do that?
-Block out situations as they are happening?”
-She said as she cocked her head to the side.
+Block out situations as they are happening?” she asked as she cocked her head to the side.

 “Yes.
 If the situation is… traumatic enough to warrant it.”

-“That’s fascinating.”
-She said with intrigue.
-“But truthfully… that isn’t what I meant.
+“That’s fascinating,” she commented with intrigue.
+“But truthfully… that is much deeper than what I meant.
 I just meant that nothing seems to ever bother you.”

-“I am not immune to being hurt, if that’s what you mean.
+“I am not immune to being hurt.
 I have a knack for hiding my true feelings.
-I don’t consider that a special skill.”
+I don’t consider that some special skill.”